treeverse/lakeFS/design/export-functionality.md

 ```

 Pros:
-- Utilizes the existing spark client, and gives the same functionality.
+- Utilizes the existing Spark client, and gives the same functionality.

 Cons:
 - Require creating and maintaining the standalone container.
+- Still requires the user to understand Spark indirectly - for example know how to read logs or errors that arise from running Spark stand-alone.

 ### Using the java client
 Reimplement the spark client export functionality by creating a new Exporter class that doesn't use spark.